 ATN Event Staffing Logo

 Having poorly trained or untrained staff on-site can crush event ROI.
 Consumers are very savvy in this digital world that we live in.
 Having access to information at our fingertips means that consumers can research a brand in a matter of seconds.
-But we don’t want a consumer on their phone at an activation trying to research a brand, we want them to learn about the brand from another human being.
+But we don’t want a consumer on their phone at an activation trying to research a brand; we want them to learn about the brand from another human being.
 Why?
-Because experiential marketing is all about making real-life connections, engaging the senses, and providing stimulating experiences for the consumer.
+Becauase experiential marketing is all about making real-life connections, engaging the senses, and providing stimulating experiences for the consumer.

 Tips for Training Your Experiential Marketing Event Staff